brianz/resume/bz_resume.md

 \
 _Senior Software Engineer_ (11/09 – 11/13)

+- Helped to design and build a horizontally scalable, Hadoop-based recommendation system using Eventbrite’s social graph and Facebook connections.
+Java MapReduce jobs built custom recommendations for every individual based on prior event attendance.
+Patent US13408776 pending.
+- Contributed to next-generation analytic systems for event organizers using Java MapReduce jobs to pre-calculate materialized views of data, which previously was being served from under-performing SQL queries
+- Conceptualized and   built "event cache", a constantly updating data store with up-to-the-second denormalized data for Eventbrite's live events, using pluggable storage backends (Redis or MongoDB)
+- Initiated and designed platform for next generation RESTful API utilizing Django Rest Framework and a service oriented architecture, completely decoupling the API layer from the Eventbrite service layer
 - Started and led initial move from Eventbrite’s custom web stack to new Django codebase, back-porting existing database models, login cookies and other components ensuring new and old pages worked side-by-side.
-- Designed and built a horizontally scalable, real-time/dynamic recommendation system based on MongoDB, using Eventbrite’s social graph and Facebook connections; work presented at MongoSV: http://bit.ly/bz-recos-slides and SF MongoDB Meetup: http://bit.ly/BZMDBMeetup
-- Led transition from Subversion to Git, designing and training engineering team on branching, merging and release strategy
-- Initiated and designed platform for next generation RESTful API utilizing Django Rest Framework and a service oriented architecture, completely decoupling the API layer from the Eventbrite service layer
-- Conceptualized and   built "event cache", a constantly updating data store with up-to-the-second denormalized data for Eventbrite's live events, using pluggable storage backends (Redis or MongoDB)
-- Built an engineering documentation system using Sphinx, Git and Nginx

 **RoastLog, LLC**